 The hospital, one of the main health facilities in the northern part of the state, had been demolished.
 Its destruction greatly impacts people in an area with few alternatives for medical care.

 In Unity state, MSF was forced to evacuate its hospital in the town of Leer on 9 May 2015 as the frontline approached, leaving approximately 200,000 people in the area with no medical care.
-MSF was able to make contact early this week with a South Sudanese employee who reported he was hiding with many others on a island in the swamp to avoid gunfire.
+MSF was able to make contact early this week with a South Sudanese employee who reported he was hiding with many others on an island in the swamp to avoid gunfire.

 “A rocket-propelled grenade round landed in the water next to him but thankfully failed to detonate.
 He spent nine hours in the water.
 When he could go back to the island he gave the bodies of two young children that he had recovered from the water to their parents.
 He said that a woman from the group was abducted, someone else is looking after the woman’s baby” said Paul Critchley.

-In Bentiu, fighting and insecurity over the past weeks has forced MSF to suspend several mobile clinics in the surrounding areas.
+In Bentiu, fighting and insecurity over the past weeks have forced MSF to suspend several mobile clinics in the surrounding areas.
 In one location Nhialdiu, MSF was providing free medical consultations to hundreds of people every day.
 MSF continues to run a hospital within the “Protection of Civilians” site in Bentiu which has seen more than 11,000 new arrivals –mostly women and children.

 Many people have shared with MSF horrific accounts of the violence they are escaping from: whole villages burned to the ground; families separated; attacks and killings; having to leave wounded behind, and sexual violence against women and children.
 MSF treated a pregnant woman who arrived with a serious leg injury from an exploding shell.
 She had been unable to get any medical assistance for nine days.

 Those who have managed to reach one of the “Protection of Civilians” sites are not spared from violence either.
-Regular shelling and gunfire close to the areas where civilians are sheltering has resulted in bullets and shells breaching the perimeter and injuring residents on several occasions.
+Regular shelling and gunfire close to the areas where civilians are sheltering have resulted in bullets and shells breaching the perimeter and injuring residents on several occasions.

-In March, MSF treated a 9 year old child shot while sleeping inside in the “Protection of Civilians” site in Bentiu by a bullet fired from the exterior.
+In March, MSF treated a 9-year-old child shot while sleeping inside in the “Protection of Civilians” site in Bentiu by a bullet fired from the exterior.
 Inter-communal tensions are also running high inside the camps with the MSF hospital in Bentiu treating triple the number of violence-related injuries, with nearly 150 cases in April up from around 50 cases every month last year.

 The upcoming rainy season and overcrowded conditions exacerbated by the recent influx of new arrivals in several camps are additional causes for concern.